navikt/github-app-token-generator/README.md

-# GitHub App installation token generator
+# GitHub App installation access token generator

-GitHub Action that can be used to generate an installation token for a GitHub App.
+GitHub Action that can be used to generate an installation access token for a GitHub App.
 This token can for instance be used to clone repos, given the GitHub App has sufficient permissions to do so.

 ## Usage